Fantom-foundation/go-lachesis/docs/design.rst

 -------

-The Service exposes an HTTP API to query information about the state of the node as well as the underlying hashgraph and blockchain.
+The Service exposes an HTTP API to query information about the state of the node as well as the underlying poset and blockchain.
 At the moment, it services two queries:

 **[GET] /stats**: